libp2p/specs/rendezvous/README.md

 ```

 Another client `D` can discover peers in `my-app` by sending a `DISCOVER` message; the
-rendezvous point responds with the list of current peer reigstrations.
+rendezvous point responds with the list of current peer reigstrations and a cookie.
 ```
 D -> R: DISCOVER{ns: my-app}
 R -> D: {[REGISTER{my-app, {QmA, Addr}}
           REGISTER{my-app, {QmB, Addr}}],
-         t1}
+         c1}
 ```

 If `D` wants to discover all peers registered with `R`, then it can omit the namespace